-Almost all line counter reels are built for right-hand retrieve.
+Almost all line counter reels are built for a right-hand retrieve.
 There are very, very few left-hand retrieve line counter reels.
-If you need a left handed model, good luck.
+If you need a left-handed model, good luck.

 How to Use a Line Counter Reel Effectively

-Furthermore, not every trolling or baitcasting reel comes with a line counter option, in fact most don't.
+Furthermore, not every trolling or baitcasting reel comes with a line counter option.
+In fact, most don't.
 By filtering your search for a line counter reel, you've reduced your options considerably.
-Since line counters are designed for a couple specialized types of fishing, the market is not huge, meaning reel designers and manufacturers are not necessarily incentivised to invest in producing new models.
-This means a large number of cheaply built options, and not a lot of reliable ones.
+Since line counters are designed for a couple of specialized types of fishing, the market is not huge, meaning reel designers and manufacturers are not necessarily incentivized to invest in producing new models.
+This means a large number of cheaply built options and not a lot of reliable ones.